Atrocity crime: Genocide

-War Crimes
+War crimes

-War crimes are serious violations of the laws and customs governing international armed conflict.
+War crimes are serious violations of the laws and customs governing armed conflict.
 The definition has evolved over time to include actions that occur not just in war between states, but also internal armed conflicts.
 War crimes run parallel to international humanitarian law — both contained primarily in the Geneva Conventions.
-International humanitarian law encompasses a wide range of treatment that different categories of protected persons are entitled to, such as non-discriminatory medical care for the wounded and sick or minimum conditions of detention for prisoners of war.
+International humanitarian law encompasses a wide range of treatment that different categories of only protected persons are entitled to, such as the humane treatment of enemy civilians under belligerent military occupations and non-discriminatory medical care for the wounded and sick or minimum conditions of detention for prisoners of war.
 Conversely, acts that rise to the level of war crimes are those with a particularly grave effect on persons, objects, and important values that give rise to criminal responsibility.

 Customs governing armed conflict date back centuries, but the development and codification of the modern concept of war crimes began in the late 19th century with the drafting of The Hague Conventions defining restrictions on methods of warfare.
 The Geneva Conventions that emerged after World War II, as well as the Additional Protocols, provide the most robust framing of the laws of armed conflict.
 In addition, the definition and interpretation of war crimes were developed by the Nuremberg and Tokyo tribunals, the International Criminal Tribunal for the former Yugoslavia, the International Criminal Tribunal for Rwanda, and the International Criminal Court.
 Like crimes against humanity and genocide, it is also customary international law.